-- IDE PIO Mode IDE Programmed I/O Mode This setting relates to the speed at which the hard drive is able to transfer data, up - at which the hard drive is able to transfer data, up to 16.6MB/second for Mode 4 drives.
+• IDE PIO Mode - IDE Programmed I/O Mode - This setting relates to the speed at which the hard drive is able to transfer data, up to 16.6MB/second for Mode 4 drives.
 Available settings are Auto, 0, 1, 2, 3, or 4.
 As with the Type setting, Auto is the preferred choice, in that the supported PIO Mode is read directly from the hard drive.
 Be sure not to use a PIO Mode higher than what the drive actually supports.
-This could result in loss of data.
+This could result